RBAC best practices

 As you plan your groups, make sure to design groups that capture:

-In other words, consider both the team’s function or use case, and the data or product context they need to do their job.
+Consider both the team’s function or use case and the data or product context they need to do their job.

 Ensure each group describes what the members of the group do, and where they do it.

-A well designed group is one that provides a clear function, a set of projects, and a consistent role.
+A well-designed group provides a clear function, a set of projects, and a consistent role.

 To achieve this: